DataVizStory/Project_Fuel-Consumption_Simple-Linear-Regression/README.md

 mae2=mean_absolute_error(y_test,y_predict)
 print("Mean absolute error: %.2f" % mae2)
 ```
-Insights: The MAE for this model is 1.22.
-This suggests that, on average, the model's prediction is off by 1.22 MPG.
-This is a relatively small error, meaning the model's predictions are fairly accurate and close to the true values.
+Insights: **The Mean Absolute Error (MAE)** is calculated as **1.22 MPG**, which represents the average absolute difference between the predicted and actual fuel economy values.
+This indicates that, on average, the model's predictions are off by approximately 1.22 MPG.
+Given the typical range of fuel economy values (10–50 MPG), this is a relatively small error, suggesting that the model is performing well and making accurate predictions.

 3) ##### Root Mean Squared Error (RMSE)
-Root Mean Squared Error (RMSE): Root Mean Squared Error (RMSE) is another commonly used metric that can be derived by taking the square root of MSE.
+Root Mean Squared Error (RMSE): taking the square root of MSE.
 This helps bring the error value back to the original units (MPG) and is often easier to interpret.
 ```python
 # First way to calculate the RMSE
 mse = np.mean((y_predict - y_test) ** 2)